hyperjoule/joulebot-app/README.md

 Added a 10 message history to mimic functionality in my other implementations

 Added Dall-E integration on keywords 'Draw a' or 'draw me a'

+Added 'save to phone' ability on Dall-e generated images and began work on a settings tab